SupaxInc/multimodal-llm-from-scratch/resources/PaliGemma-VLM.md

      ```

 3. **Output Matrix (Q/K/V)**:
-   - The diagram shows the final shape (4, 8, 128)
+   - The output is a matrix where each token is split into multiple subgroups
+   - Size of (4, 8, 128): 4 rows split into 8 groups of smaller embeddings
+   - Each smaller embedding is made up of 128 dimensions
-   - Each token now has 8 different representations
-   - Each representation focuses on different aspects:
+   - Each token now has 8 different representations focusing on different aspects:
      ```
      Token "bank":
      Head 1 (dims 1-128):   [0.1, ..., 0.4]  → Financial aspects